Get help now Make a donation

 Peer to peer support

-In February 2023 we launched two new tags #physicalactivity and #exerciseproblems to Mind’s side by side online platform.
 Side by Side is an peer to peer support online community where you can listen, share and be heard.
+It includes 2 tags that allow people to share experiences around physical activity – #physicalactivity and #exerciseproblems.

-The introduction of these tags provides the opportunity to share experiences around physical activity and speak to like-minded people.
-It’s free to sign up and profiles can be made anonymously.
+These tags allow people to share experiences around physical activity.
+And talk to others with similar stories.
+It’s free to sign up to Side by Side and profiles can be anonymous.

 For more information, email us at [email protected]